Fatima-Shahid11/cloud-agent/README.md

 ## Why the agent runs in a worker

-The LLM call lives in a separate worker process, not the API route, so generation is decoupled from the browser connection.
-If the agent ran inside the API route, closing the tab would kill the request and the half finished response would be lost.
-By running it in a worker that writes every token into a Redis stream, the work continues regardless of whether any browser is connected, and the response is durable.
-The API route is just a dumb pipe that replays the Redis stream from the beginning on each connection, so a client can disconnect mid stream and reconnect later to resume exactly where things stand.
-This is what makes the agent cloud based rather than tied to one HTTP request.
+The LLM runs in the worker, not the API route, so generation is not tied to the browser connection.
+If it ran in the API route, closing the tab would kill the request and lose the half finished reply.
+Because the worker writes every token into a Redis stream instead, the work continues even with no browser connected, and the API route just replays that stream on each connection, which lets a client reconnect mid stream and resume.

 ## Setup